John Murray, 1st Marquess of Atholl

 John Murray, 1st Marquess of Atholl, KT (2 May 1631 – 6 May 1703) was a leading Scottish royalist and defender of the Stuarts during the English Civil War of the 1640s, until after the rise to power of William and Mary in 1689.
 He succeeded as 2nd Earl of Atholl on his father's demise in June 1642 and as 3rd Earl of Tullibardine after the death of his first cousin the 2nd Earl in 1670.

 Early life

 Murray was the son of John Murray, 1st Earl of Atholl (cr.
-1629) by his wife Jane, daughter of Sir Duncan Campbell of Glenorchy.
+1629) by his wife Jane, daughter of Duncan Campbell of Glenorchy.
 In 1650 he joined in the unsuccessful attempt to liberate Charles II from the Covenanters, and he was, in 1653, a chief supporter of the 8th Earl of Glencairn's rising to power in opposition to English plans to incorporate Scotland into the Commonwealth and devoted 2,000 men to the battle.
 He was eventually obliged to surrender the following year to George Monck, the victorious Commonwealth commander.